avi-kasliwal/KreeptoZombiez/README.md

 - If function parameter contain array, struct, string, mappings then they should have memory keyword for those parameters.

 - Private functions only accessbile inside our contract.

   - Convention is to use underscore in names of private function

+- Function Modifiers
+  - view : when only viewing data and not writing to it
+  - pure : neither write nor read any data;